jdreux/streamUR/README.md

 In this case, all files in the directory will be made streams.
 The name of each stream will be the file name, only keeping alphanumeric characters.
 In some rare cases, this may result in stream name collision.

-**Warning: the streams will be concatinated in their alphabetical order in the directory.
-Therefore, this method is not recommended for concating script files that have interdependencies.**
+**The streams will be concatinated in their alphabetical order in the directory.
+Therefore, this method is not recommended for grouping javascript files that have interdependencies.**

 ## Caching